-3.1.4 SERVICE
+3.1.8 SERVICE

-A service is a software component that performs work that benefits another.
+A service is a software component that performs work that benefits another, primarily by listening for and responding to data requests from other software components.
+This section is informative.

-3.1.4.1 Access
+3.1.8.1 Access

 Access Functional Entity (aka Access): The OAIS functional entity that contains the services and functions which make the archival information holdings and related services visible to Consumers.